-25 Years Ago: Lenny Kravitz Breaks Through With ‘Are You Gonna Go My Way’
+How Lenny Kravitz Broke Through With ‘Are You Gonna Go My Way’

-With 1993’s Are You Gonna Go My Way, Lenny Kravitz elevated to superstar status and cemented himself as more than just a pop culture curiosity.
+Are You Gonna Go My Way elevated Lenny Kravitz to superstar status, cementing him as more than just a pop-culture curiosity.

 The singer-songwriter and multi-instrumentalist’s third album got heavily featured on MTV, received blanket airplay on rock radio and ultimately became one of the biggest sellers of his career.

-Before Are You Gonna Go My Way’s release, Kravitz was reasonably well-known but wasn’t a household name.
+Before Are You Gonna Go My Way’s release on March 9, 1993, Kravitz was reasonably well-known but wasn’t a household name.
 Much of the press that surrounded his 1989 debut album, Let Love Rule, focused on his marriage to The Cosby Show’s Lisa Bonet, as well as his showbiz bloodline.
 His father, Sy Kravitz, was a successful television exec, and his mother, Roxie Roker, was an actress most famous for playing Helen Willis on the long-running sitcom The Jeffersons.

 Piggybacking off “Justify My Love”’s success, Lenny released his second album, Mama Said, in early 1991.
 Lyrically, the album was largely inspired by his divorce from Bonet, which garnered more than its fair share of press attention.
 Although the Slash-featured “Always on the Run” didn’t make much noise, the smooth soul jam “It Ain’t Over ‘Til It’s Over” landed at No. 2 on the Billboard Hot 100 and earned a Top 10 slot on the R&B charts as well.
 The video was also well-received on MTV, VH-1 and BET.
 With that success, the stage was set for Are You Gonna Go My Way.